Jayanth24/COVID19CountryDiseasePredictor/README.md

 ### Data Collection

 Our data is obtained from the 'Our World in Data' dataset from Oxford's COVID-19 Government Response Tracker (available on GitHub).
 This dataset is a representation of the attributes of various countries that have gone through COVID-19 cases.
 Each country measures contains 8 total features, all of which are combined by a per-determined formula to determine the Government Stringency Index, or the severity of the COVID-19 spread in the particular country.
 These features are as follows: Population, Population Density, Median Age (of all individuals in country), Aged 65 or older (Number of people in the country), GDP per capita, Cardiovascular Death Rate, Diabetes Prevalence, and Human Development Index.
-To clean this data in an optimal manner, we perfomed the following pre-processing and feature-selection techniques:
+To clean this data in an optimal manner, we performed the following pre-processing and feature-selection techniques:

 Space for Data Cleaning Group to talk about their approaches.
 As per the directions on the website: Make sure to talk about the features and different feature selection approaches.